itom-project/plugins/ThorlabsKCubeDCServo/docs/ThorlabsKCubeDCServo.rst

 Usage
 ============

-This example shows how to initalized the device in **itom** and change the position:
+This example shows how to initialized the device in **itom** and change the position:

     .. code-block:: python